JamitLabs/BestPractices/README.md

 $ rvm install ruby 2.2.3
 ```

+If you have **trouble with Homebrew** while installing Ruby like suggested above, then try running `brew doctor` and fixing all issues with the suggested changes that will then be presented to you.
+When finished with all suggested changes don't forget to **restart your terminal** as some changes will only take effect after a restart.
+Then installing ruby should work fine.

 ### Starting the server locally

 Before you can start a Jekyll server locally you need to install the dependencies once by running the following: